|

 museum in the United States and is listed on both the state and national

 registers of historic places.
-Construction of the hall began in 1926 on
+Construction of the hall began in 1926 on the

-Motor Car Company founder John Dodge).
+Car Company founder John Dodge).
+The

-enjoy the fine craftsmanship and exquisite architecture
+craftsmanship and exquisite architecture

 of this 88,000 square foot, 110-room mansion, its extraordinary collection of